All of you deserves tender care.

 The Women’s Health Act of 1998 requires group and individual health insurance plans that cover mastectomy to also cover breast reconstruction surgery.
 This includes reconstruction of the breast on which mastectomy has been performed; surgery and reconstruction on the other breast to produce a symmetrical appearance; and implants.

-We will provide you with specific information about insurance coverage after your consultation with Dr. Naidu.
+We will provide you with specific information about possible insurance coverage after your consultation with Dr. Naidu.
 Please call our NYC office at 212-452-1230 and we will be happy to answer your questions.

 Choosing Dr. Naidu for Breast Reconstruction in NYC